ARAIDevHub/arai_ai_agents/docs/about-llms.md

-# Explanation: Understanding LLMs, Prompt Engineering, and ARIA AI
+# Explanation: Understanding LLMs, Prompt Engineering, and ARAI AI

-**ARIA AI Agents** leverages advanced **Large Language Models (LLMs)** to produce non-repetitive, context-aware content through various strategies, including **prompt chaining**.
+**ARAI AI Agents** leverages advanced **Large Language Models (LLMs)** to produce non-repetitive, context-aware content through various strategies, including **prompt chaining**.
 This document provides a brief history of AI, explains how LLMs differ from other AI approaches, covers tokenization and prompts, and explores two popular prompt engineering techniques—*Prompt Chaining* and *Chain-of-Thought (CoT) Prompting*.
-We’ll also highlight ARIA’s approach to orchestrating these methods.
+We’ll also highlight ARAI’s approach to orchestrating these methods.

 ---